The Admiral

 The fracture is real, but its resolution is not predetermined — and the transition carries genuine risks.

 These scenarios need to be read against what the IRGC actually has left.
 Its bank is destroyed.
 Its payroll system is gone.
 Its Supreme Leader is dead and his successor’s legitimacy is contested.
-Forty-eight senior commanders have been killed.
+More than fifty senior commanders have been killed.
 Its air defenses are degraded by eighty percent.
 Its soldiers are deserting, its reserves refuse to report, and its Basij are faking their own deaths.
 The IRGC is not negotiating from strength.
 It is fragmenting under sustained military, financial, and intelligence pressure.
 But fragmenting institutions can still be dangerous — sometimes more dangerous than intact ones.

 The warlord scenario.
 The IRGC’s Mosaic Defense doctrine — thirty-two autonomous provincial commands, each with independent operations, intelligence, and counterintelligence — was designed for decentralized survival when the center collapses.
 In theory, these commands become thirty-two fiefdoms, each controlling local resources, each negotiating separately.
 Libya’s 122 armed groups by 2018 began as a unified revolutionary force.
 But the IRGC’s provincial commands are running out of money, ammunition, and leadership faster than they can adapt.
-Warlordism requires resources to sustain — and the resources are being systematically destroyed.14
+Warlordism requires resources to sustain — and the resources are being systematically destroyed.15

 The de-Baathification trap.
 The NUFDI Emergency Phase Booklet explicitly warns against repeating Iraq’s mistake — dissolving the security forces and banning the institutional class.
 The IRGC sits on top of enterprises accounting for twenty-five to forty percent of GDP — construction, telecom, ports, agribusiness — but it is a parasitic ownership layer, not the economy itself.
 The dams, cell towers, and shipping terminals would function without IRGC generals skimming no-bid contracts.
 Removing the parasite would not destroy a quarter of the GDP; it would likely improve its efficiency.
-The real challenge is managing the transition without the chaos that followed Iraq’s de-Baathification — and the opposition has studied that failure specifically to avoid repeating it.15
+The real challenge is managing the transition without the chaos that followed Iraq’s de-Baathification — and the opposition has studied that failure specifically to avoid repeating it.16

 The barracks state.
 Joby Warrick told Responsible Statecraft that the most likely outcome is “military dictatorship by the IRGC” — installing a figurehead religious leader while maintaining economic and political control.
 Egypt under Sisi.
 But a barracks state requires a functioning barracks.
 The IRGC cannot pay its soldiers, cannot defend its airspace, cannot trust its own intelligence services, and has lost its Supreme Leader.
 The Modern War Institute at West Point posed the question directly: “Would the army be able to support a regime-ending revolution, or would this lead the country into a civil war between the Artesh and the IRGC?”
-The answer depends on whether the IRGC retains enough cohesion to fight — and every indicator suggests it does not.16
+The answer depends on whether the IRGC retains enough cohesion to fight — and every indicator suggests it does not.17

 These risks are real.
 They are also the risks of inaction — a collapsing regime with no transition plan is more dangerous than a collapsing regime with one.
 The NUFDI Emergency Phase Booklet — 180 days of operational blueprints, explicitly designed to avoid de-Baathification — exists precisely because the opposition understands that the fall is the easy part.
 What comes after is the work.
 And ninety-three million people will live with consequences either way.
 The question is whether the world helps shape them or watches them unfold.